Suffolk

 Alcohol, drug and medication related deaths Suicide (from 2015)

-Concerns summary Clinicians lack a central resource to identify medications increasing suicidal behaviour, call recordings for remote interactions are limited, and there were significant delays in accessing mental health services and medication reviews despite escalating patient distress.
+Concerns summary (AI summary) Clinicians lack a central resource to identify medications increasing suicidal behaviour, call recordings for remote interactions are limited, and there were significant delays in accessing mental health services and medication reviews despite escalating patient distress.

 Owen Gardner